Cluster percolation and dynamical scaling in the Baxter--Wu model: Model and Numerics

 A single-cluster update (analogous to the Wolff algorithm) can be implemented by constructing a single cluster per Monte Carlo step, initiated from a randomly chosen spin in one of the active sublattices.
 Each spin may participate in only one cluster per step.
 Depending on the signs of the effective interactions, the resulting clusters can be ferromagnetic or antiferromagnetic.
 However, due to the bipartite nature of the honeycomb lattice, the fixed configuration of the frozen sublattice, and the available spin values, clusters containing both ferromagnetic and antiferromagnetic bonds are not possible.

 In a single Monte Carlo step, $2N/3$ spins---those not on the frozen sublattice---are considered for updates, thereby defining one Monte Carlo time step for the multi-cluster update.
 It is clear from the construction of the system that for the sublattice decomposition, and hence the validity of the presented algorithms, $L$ and $N = L^2$ must be multiples of three.
-The correctness of the cluster update scheme is demonstrated in Fig.~\ref{fig:comparison_spin1half}, which compares the specific heat $C$ [main panel, Eq.~\eqref{eq:c}] and the magnetic susceptibility $\chi_2$ [inset, Eq.~\eqref{eq:chi}] obtained using the multi- and single-cluster algorithms with results from the standard Metropolis algorithm~\cite{metropolis,landau_book} for a system of linear size $L = 48$.
-The agreement among all three methods confirms the validity of the cluster approaches.
+The correctness of the cluster-update scheme and our implementation was ascertained, among other checks, by comparing various quantities between the Metropolis and cluster simulations.
+The result of such comparisons are summarized in Fig.~\ref{fig:comparison_spin1half}.
+In particular, panel (a) shows a the specific heat $C$ [main panel, Eq.~\eqref{eq:c}] and the magnetic susceptibility $\chi_2$ [inset, Eq.~\eqref{eq:chi}] obtained using the multi- and single-cluster algorithms as well as results from the standard Metropolis algorithm~\cite{metropolis,landau_book} for a system of linear size $L = 48$.
+All data are fully compatible within statistical errors.
+Figure~\ref{fig:comparison_spin1half}(b) illustrates the finite-size scaling behavior of the energy and its convergence towards the exact asymptotic value $e_0 = -\sqrt{2}$~\cite{baxter73,baxter74a,baxter74b} for the two cluster algorithms.
+Since the multi-cluster and single-cluster simiuations are statistically independent, we performed a joint fit to the two data sets using the ansatz~\cite{amit_book}